Grab Partners London School Of Business & Finance To Offer Tertiary Education Programmes For Platform Workers And Their Loved Ones

 To encourage more Grab driver- and delivery-partners to upskill and reskill, Grab will offer special support including:

-Application fee waiver for LSBF Diploma and English Language programmes.
-Special welcome pack, including a complimentary tablet[3] upon enrolment, to complement their learning experience.
-Free trial classes are available for select modules in the Degree and Diploma programmes, as well as the preparatory course[4] 'With the economy constantly changing, it's important for me to keep up by upskilling and staying relevant.
-The new Diploma and Degree programmes from GrabAcademy and LSBF make it easier for driver-partners like myself to further my studies, and the flexibility to study online or in-person means I can continue working and earning without any interruption to my income,' said Lim Puay Thiam, 41 Grab Delivery -Partner.
+are available for select modules in the Degree and Diploma programmes, as well as the preparatory course[4]

+“With the economy constantly changing, it's important for me to keep up by upskilling and staying relevant.
+The new Diploma and Degree programmes from GrabAcademy and LSBF make it easier for driver-partners like myself to further my studies, and the flexibility to study online or in-person means I can continue working and earning without any interruption to my income,” said Lim Puay Thiam, 41 Grab Delivery -Partner.

 Interested partners can visit GrabAcademy for more information.